biof309/spring_2020_thursdays/README.md

 Grading
 -------

 The emphasis of the course is on learning and mastering the skills covered.
+The grade for the course will be divided into 3 components:

++ Online course work.
+Completion of the suggested courses on Datacamp will provide 15% of the grade
++ A simple assignment during the course, submitted using github will provide up to 10% of the grade
-We hope that everyone will be able to complete one of the Python tracks on [DataCamp](https://www.datacamp.com) and submit a final project via [GitHub](https://github.com/).
++ The remaining 75% of the grade is based on the final project submitted via github

 If some of the material appears unclear, please ask for clarification.

 Some details regarding the final project:

++ Pick a project that is interesting to you.
+You’ll find it easier to work on if you think it is fun or solves a problem that you have encountered in your daily work.
+Regarding content the sky is the limit.
++ The project should be setup as a fork of (and pull request to) the [project template](https://github.com/biof309/spring2020_template_project)
 + Record your plans on github as you go
-+ Try to show weekly improvement (on github)
-+ Pay attention to what your minimally viable product is.
++ Pay attention to what your minimally viable product is so that if you only achieve that you will at least have something to show for your efforts.
++ Pay attention to the rubric listed below
-+ Not creating a package is acceptable but must be justified.
++ Not creating a formal python package is acceptable but must be justified.
-+ Joint projects looked on favorably.
++ Joint projects are looked upon favorably.
 + Breadth of python skills will be noted.
 + Having commits from instructors is fine (though you don't get points for such beautiful code).
-+ Pick a project that is interesting to you.
-You’ll find it easier to work on if you think it is fun or solves a problem that you have encountered in your daily work.
-Regarding content the sky is the limit.
++ Try to show weekly improvement (on github) during the final weeks

 Grading the __final project__ will be done using the following rubric: